Gold240sx/UploadThing-Swift/README.md

 ]
 ```

-Or add it directly in Xcode:
+Or add it directly in Xcode

 1. File → Add Package Dependencies
 2. Enter the repository URL
 3. Select version and add to your target